 Many of the men I have just described give more time and attention to the machines in their garages than to the women in their living rooms.
 Overstated?
 Probably, but is essential not to miss the point: The enjoyment we derive from something is directly related to the time and trouble we take to nurture and care for it.

-NOT THE EASIER ROLE
+TAKING CARE IS NOT THE EASIER ROLE

 If a husband starts believing that his is the easier role in the marriage relationship, he should consider what it means to “love your wife, just as Christ loved the church.”
 While human men cannot match the degree of love Jesus displays (since His love is divine and infinite), they are to love in the same manner.
 Christ initiated love for the church, and His love remains constant regardless of the response He receives.

-TAKING THE INITIATIVE IN NURTURING LOVE
+TAKING CARE TO INITIATIVE IN NURTURING LOVE

 Similarly, the husband has the responsibility of initiating, nurturing, and maintaining love within the marriage.
 The leadership vacuum within so many homes is largely due to the husband’s lack of initiative in providing love for his wife.